Logistics Outsourcing Success Tips

 In the logistics industry, a request for proposal (RFP) is designed to help shippers find the best 3PL providers to meet their needs.
 The goal of an RFP is to ensure a prosperous partnership and good working relationship for both parties, and finding the right fit starts with a comprehensive and detailed RFP process.

 A thorough RFP process helps shippers communicate their needs and expectations and ensure they find the right partners to meet their short and long-term goals.
 It also helps logistics providers understand their role, identify solutions and project accurate pricing.
-Andy Moses, senior vice president of sales and solutions for Penske Logistics, said successful RFPs typically include four crucial elements.
+Andy Moses, senior vice president of solutions and sales strategy for Penske Logistics, said successful RFPs typically include four crucial elements.

 1. A Problem that Needs to be Solved